Software Technical Writer

 - Ability and passion for writing

 A good technical writer should love writing and communicate effectively in writing and in a way that the readers can easily understand.
-They should also finish the projects on time and meet project requirements.
+They should also finish the projects on time and meet project documentation requirements.

 Technical writers should work collaboratively and get along with people from different backgrounds and departments.
 As a technical worker, you need to communicate effectively with engineers, product managers, project managers, clients, and other stakeholders to find the appropriate information for quality content creation.